likeaj6/GPT-rizz/DOCUMENTATION.md

 4. Run the code.

 If you want to scrape as much *geomatches* as possible,</br>
-then [scraper.py](https://github.com/frederikme/TinderBotz/blob/master/scraper.py) will be suiting your needs better.
+then [scraper.py](https://github.com/frederikme/TinderBotz/blob/master/scraper.py) will suit your needs better.